 Adam Piotr Żukiewicz served as faculty at the University of Toronto and St Michael's Choir School in Toronto.
 His students studied in renowned institutions such as Indiana University and Eastman School of Music, and their successes include festival and competition awards in Canada and USA.

-Mr. Żukiewicz is an Assistant Professor of Piano at the University of Northern Colorado in Greeley, Colorado, where he currently resides.
+Mr. Żukiewicz is an Associate Professor of Piano at the University of Northern Colorado in Greeley, Colorado, where he currently resides.
 He serves a Resident Faculty Pianist at the International Music Festival of the Adriatic in Duino (Italy), and is a founder and the Artistic Director of the Intercollegiate Piano Competition of the West.

 In recognition of his teaching, he received the 2017 and 2018 Steinway & Sons Top Teacher Award, and is an adjudicator of the Steinway Piano Competition since 2018.